-The Creative Works Award was established to recognise major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.
+The Creative Works Award recognises major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.

-The award may be made to jointly-produced creative works, but if non-UCT persons are involved, the UCT contributor should have played the most significant role.
-Most of the work should have been done during the producer's time of employment at the university.
+The award may be made to jointly-produced creative works, but if non-UCT people are involved, the UCT contributor must have played the biggest role.

 Associate Professor François du Toit won the 2017 Creative Works Award for the Five Beethoven Concerti, played on two consecutive nights with the Cape Town Philharmonic Orchestra.
 He described the 6-month preparation (5 to 6 hours daily) for the 90-minute concerts as being like “practising for a marathon”.